hymkor/lispect/README.md

 - `args`
     - The list of command line arguments
 - `$PROGRAM_NAME`
-    - The name of the script
+    - The path of the script
+- `$EXECUTABLE_NAME`
+    - The path of the executable of lispect

 Other functions are defined on [ISLisp]